Inventium/rubymacros.com/source/content/_ruby.html.md

             DELETE /foos/:id(.:format) foos#update
 </pre>

-We're showing something controlled by an `foo`, whatever that may be.
+We're showing something controlled by a `foo`, whatever that may be.
 When you invoke a "route method" using, e.g., `foos_path`, the result is indistinguishable from a text substitution macro.